 The Claridge’s London afternoon tea has been on my want-to-go list for years, being wholeheartedly recommended by my relatives up in Derbyshire.
 It is extremely popular so you’ll have to book at least a few weeks ahead, even more so if you wish to go on a weekend.

 The Setting ★★★★★

-The Hotel Berkeley London is located in the hear of Mayfair, at the corner of Brook Street and Davies Street.
-The first hotel was founded in 1812 as the Minart hotel, until it was bought by the Claridge couple who combined it with their own and renamed it “Claridge’s”.
+The hotel is located in the heart of Mayfair, at the corner of Brook Street and Davies Street.
+The first hotel was founded in 1812 as the Minart hotel until it was bought by the Claridge couple, who combined it with their own and renamed it “Claridge’s”.

-The hotel rose to prominence, establishing ties with royalty and the nobility.
+The Claridge’s rose to prominence, establishing ties with royalty and the nobility.
 Theatrical impresario Richard D’Oyly Carte, who founded and owned the Savoy hotel, purchased the Claridge’s in 1894 and had it demolished.
-The hotel reopened in its present form in 1897 and is now a Grade II listed building.
+The hotel reopened in its present form in 1897 and is now a Grade II-listed building.

 The Foyer ★★★★★